Rockojoe2/Regex/gist-template.md

 ### Bracket Expressions

+Bracket expressions are a awy to match a single character from a specific set of characters in regex.
+They are enclosed in square brackets ,and allow you to defien a list of characters that you want to match.

 ### Greedy and Lazy Match

 By default, quantifiers are greedy.
 What greedy means is that they try to match as much text as possible, while still allowing the rest of the pattern to match.
 An example of a greedy match would be the regex `/.*/`